Greenstand/treetracker-admin-api/README.md

 We use loglevel for logging, with some convention.
 Using loglevel, we will be able to open/close a single file's log by chaning the level of log on the fly, even in production env.
 For more information about loglevel, check [here](https://github.com/pimterry/loglevel).

-The default of log level is set in the enter file: /src/index.js
+The default of log level is set in the file: /src/init.js
 ```
-import * as log from 'loglevel';

-/*
- * set the global configuration for loglevel
- * it should be set as early as possible
- */
 log.setDefaultLevel('info');
 ```